vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1989 Jain Religious Life at Ancient Mathurā: The Heritage of Late Victorian

-Interpretatioṇin: Srinivasan, D.M. (ed.), Mathurā.
+Interpretatioṇin: Srinivasan, ḌM. (ed.), Mathurā.
 The Cultural heritage.

 New Delhi. pp. 103–22.